popphp/docs/user_guide/forms.rst

     }

-If using a custom validator that is callable, the main guideline you would have to follow is that upon failure, return a validation failure message, otherwise, simply return null.
+If using a custom validator that is callable, the main guideline you would have to follow is that upon failure, your validator should return a failure message, otherwise, simply return null.
 Those messages are what is collected in the elements `$errors` array property for error message display.
 Here's an example:

 .. code-block:: php